 Chemical messaging occurs during the immune response and includes cytokines.
 Cytokines (SĪ-tō-kīnz) are proteins secreted by cells that act as chemical messengers in immune responses.
 When a pathogen enters the body, the first immune cell to notice the pathogen is like the conductor of an orchestra.
-That cell directs all the other immune cells by creating and sending out messages (cytokines) to the rest of the organs or cells in the body to respond to and initiate inflammation.19
+That cell directs all the other immune cells by creating and sending out messages (cytokines) to the rest of the organs or cells in the body to respond to and initiate inflammation.

-See Figure 11.720 for an illustration of innate immunity and specific adaptive
+See Figure 11.7 for an illustration of innate immunity and specific adaptive immunity using an example of a pathogen entering the body through the nose.

-19. This work is a derivative of Anatomy and Physiology by OpenStax licensed under CC BY 4.0.
-Access for free at https://openstax.org/books/anatomy-and-physiology/pages/1-introduction

-20. "2211_Cooperation_Between_Innate_and_Immune_Responses.jpg" by OpenStax is licensed under CC BY 3.0 immunity using an example of a pathogen entering the body through the nose.
+- 19. This work is a derivative of Anatomy and Physiology by OpenStax licensed under CC BY 4.0.
+Access for free at https://openstax.org/books/anatomy-and-physiology/pages/1-introduction - 20.
+"2211\Cooperation\Between\Innate\and\Immune\Responses.jpg" by OpenStax is licensed under CC BY 3.0